 Contributions to the Roth IRA are made after taxes.
 Contributing to a Roth account (if you qualify) may be a good idea, even if your contribution is reduced due to your income.
 However, you can still contribute to a Roth IRA and make cumulative contributions to a Roth or traditional IRA, regardless of your age.
-If you file a joint return, a non-working spouse can open a traditional or Roth IRA if the couple's combined contributions don't exceed (if both are old or older).
+If you file a joint return, a non-working spouse can open a traditional or Roth IRA, or even consider investing in a Gold IRA.

 You can open a Roth IRA through a bank, brokerage agency, investment fund, or insurance company, and you can invest your retirement money in stocks, bonds, mutual funds, exchange-traded funds, and other approved investments.
 A couple must file a joint tax return for the spousal IRA to work, and the contributing partner must have sufficient earned income from work to cover both contributions.
 The five-year Roth IRA rule states that you can't withdraw your earnings tax-free until at least five years after you've first contributed to a Roth IRA.
 The incentive to contribute to a Roth IRA is to generate savings for the future and not get a current tax deduction.